 **affiliate links included for your convenience, click here to see my full disclosure policy.

 - Platform – This is where you run your blog from.
 There are a handful of options, but the main two are Blogger and WordPress.
-I started out on Blogger then moved to WordPress on January 1st this year.
+I started out on Blogger then moved to WordPress about a year later.
 Blogger was great, but it is run by Google so you don’t have full ownership of your site.
-Wordpress, however, is not so you don’t ever have to worry about your site being taken down.
+Wordpress is not so you don’t ever have to worry about your site being taken down.
 I cannot recommend WordPress enough, it completely changed the way I blog and it is SO much more user-friendly than Blogger.
 I had to teach myself how to insert all sorts of code when I was on Blogger, but in WordPress there are plugins and widgets that accomplish these tasks code-free (we’ll talk more about that later).
 If you haven’t started your blog yet, I highly recommend starting out on WordPress.
-If you have, and you’re on Blogger, I also highly recommend migrating over.
+If you have, and you’re on Blogger, I also highly recommend migrating over, the cost is well worth it.
 I hired my original designer to migrate me over so that the graphics would all be the same and everything would be ready to go, but there are numerous tutorials on how to do it yourself.

 - Hosting – I started out on a non-hosted Blogger site (xxx.blogspot.com) but became self-hosted about six months into it so that I could get rid of the standard blogspot address and become www.tableandhearth.com.
-I went with BlueHost and it was much more inexpensive than I expected, about $5/month.
-I left BlueHost in November 2015, not because of massive traffic, but because I was experiencing frequent outages and was fed up with less-than-stellar customer service with BH (email me if you’re curious about it all).
-I am now with SiteGround and have been absolutely blown away by their customer service!
-I will also be moving my domains over to SiteGround soon so I can be completely out of BlueHost.
+I went with BlueHost solely because it was inexpensive and mentioned so often.
+I left about a year later though, not because of massive traffic, but because I was experiencing frequent outages and was fed up with their horrible customer service (email me if you’re curious about it all).
+I am now with SiteGround and have been absolutely blown away by their customer service and my site is rarely down!
+I also moved my domains over to SiteGround.

-- Templates/Themes – Themes are like your blog’s skin, it’s is your site’s general appearance.
+- Templates/Themes – Themes are like your blog’s skin, they give your site its general appearance.
 The possibilities are endless for themes on both Blogger and WordPress, from free to complete custom designs.
 When I was on Blogger I had one of the standard designs for a few weeks (I wish I had a picture of my page then), then bought a template on Etsy to make it look a little more unique and interesting.
-When I moved over to WordPress, I used the free Foodie Pro theme on the Genesis Framework and just switched to a new them from AngieMakes this summer which I LOVE!!!
+When I moved over to WordPress, I used the free Foodie Pro theme on the Genesis Framework then switched to one from AngieMakes which I LOVE!
 It’s so nice to be able to customize absolutely everything and their customer service can’t be beat.
 I’ve also heard great things about Restored 316 themes.

 - Google Analytics – Once your site is up and running, you’ll want to set up Google Analytics as soon as possible.
 This is the industry standard for reporting your pageviews, referrals, demographics, and all kinds of other information surrounding your site.